-I can only assume that we as human beings go through many breaking points throughout their lives.
-Most consider a breaking point to be a single event, however I believe that you hit many the more time you spend on this planet.
+We as human beings go through many breaking points throughout our lives.
+Most consider a breaking point to be a single event, however, I believe that you hit many the more time you spend on this planet.

 Especially when you are a teacher.

 A breaking point is defined as the moment of greatest strain at which someone or something gives way.
 Everyone has a breaking point, or a maximum capacity of stress that they can withstand, and it varies from person to person.
 As a teacher, I find that breaking points are often hit, sometimes even more than once during the school year.
 Throw distance learning into the mix?
 You've got yourself many breaking points on the horizon.
 So today, let's look at a couple of tips and tricks for working through these breaking points and coming out of them as stronger people.